haydenwu2048/gliders-mkdocs-test/docs/how/gitlab-repo-ssh.md

 git clone git@gitlab.oceantrack.org:ceotr/practice_lab/tiny-python-projects.git
 ```

+!!! tip
     If you want to clone a specific branch of a Git repository, you can do so by specifying the branch you want to clone
     after the repository URL.

 For example, if you wanted to clone the dev (development) branch from the above repository (if the branch exists):